-Mary Kate Wold has held leadership positions in the pharmaceutical and healthcare, financial services, legal, and government sectors, including sitting on the boards of numerous organizations.
-She is the CEO and a board member of the Church Pension Group (CPG), a pension and financial services company that is headquartered in New York City.
+Mary Kate Wold has held leadership positions in the pharmaceutical and life sciences, financial services, legal, and government sectors, including serving as a board director of numerous organizations.
+She is currently the CEO and a board member of the Church Pension Group (CPG), a pension and financial services company that is headquartered in New York City.

-The Church Pension Group was incorporated in 1914 and manages a portfolio of over $18 billion that is invested globally across assets classes with significant allocations to venture and private equity.
+The Church Pension Group was incorporated in 1914 and manages a portfolio of $17 billion.
 CPG serves Episcopal clergy, lay employees, and institutions through the provision of pension and medical benefits, life and disability insurance, property and casualty insurance, and book and music publishing.

-Prior to joining CPG, Ms. Wold was Senior Vice President, Finance, and a Principal Corporate Officer of Wyeth, one of the world’s largest research-based pharmaceutical companies, leading its Treasury, Tax, Procurement, Enterprise Risk Management, and Business Process Outsourcing functions.
+Prior to joining CPG, Ms. Wold was Senior Vice President, Finance, and a Principal Corporate Officer of Wyeth, one of the world’s largest research-based pharmaceutical companies.
 Sitting on several executive oversight committees, she provided direction across a spectrum of Wyeth’s business and finance operations.

-Prior to joining Wyeth, Ms. Wold was a partner and chaired the tax practice group of Shearman & Sterling, one of the world’s leading law firms.
-She specialized in advising the firm’s global clients on cross-border mergers and acquisitions and capital markets transactions.
+Before Wyeth, Ms. Wold was a partner and chaired the tax practice group of Shearman & Sterling, one of the world’s leading law firms.
+She advised the firm’s global clients on cross-border mergers and acquisitions and capital markets transactions.
 Earlier in her career, she served in the United States Department of the Treasury as a member of the Office of International Tax Counsel, where she negotiated the first income tax treaty between the United States and China.

-Ms. Wold has served on numerous boards of both for-profit and non-profit organizations.
-She currently is a board member, sits on the executive and audit committees, and chairs the investment committee of The Jackson Laboratory, a biomedical research institution dedicated to the discovery of genomic solutions to cancer and other human diseases.
+Ms. Wold has served on a number of boards of both for-profit and non-profit organizations.
+She currently is a board member of Nucleus RadioPharma, founded by the Mayo Clinic and Eclipse Ventures to ensure cancer patients access to potentially life-saving radiopharmaceuticals.
+She sits on the executive and investment committees and chairs the audit committee of The Jackson Laboratory, a biomedical research institution dedicated to the discovery of genomic solutions to cancer and other human diseases.
 She is a board member of the Burke Neurological Institute, a research organization affiliated with Weill Cornell Medicine, and is a member of its executive committee.
-Previously, Ms. Wold chaired the board of Unilife Corporation, a publicly-traded medical device/drug delivery company, and served on its audit and strategy committees.
+Previously, Ms. Wold chaired the board of Unilife Corporation, a publicly traded medical device/drug delivery company.

 Ms. Wold chaired the board of the Church Benefits Association, an industry trade group of financial and benefits institutions.
-She sits on the board of the historic Trinity Church Wall Street and its investment committee, which oversees a $7 billion investment portfolio, and on the executive committee of the board of the Church Divinity School of the Pacific at Berkeley.
+She served on the board of the historic Trinity Church Wall Street and its investment committee, overseeing its multi-billion dollar investment portfolio, and on the executive committee of the board of the Church Divinity School of the Pacific at Berkeley.